Teaching the "hard history" of slavery and racism in America

 “It's not just the harm, but it's also the beauty,” Jeffries said.
 “It's not just the pain and suffering, it's also all that enabled people to survive.
 Part of the explanation, part of the exposure is that which is hurtful, but also that which is helpful, and an educator’s goal is trying to strike that balance.”

 Jeffries is also leading a new initiative, the K-12 Institute on Teaching Difficult Subjects, through the Global Arts + Humanities Discovery Theme.
 The initiative will bring together 20 central Ohio teachers for a year-long exploration of multidisciplinary approaches to understanding and teaching difficult subjects in America’s past and present.
-This coming academic year will focus on American slavery.
+This year is focusing on American slavery.

 Sometimes, Jeffries said the best thing teachers can do is provide the information and context before allowing children to process the information themselves.
 When done well, the connections and ideas students take away from this kind of education can be profound.